Sean Tyla: Tyla Gang

 Following the break-up of Ducks Deluxe, Sean Tyla formed Tyla Gang in late autumn of 1975 with his brother Gary, Phil Nedin (drums) and Peter O'Sullivan (bass) from Welsh band Jack Straw.
 In the spring of 1976, Richard Treece from Help Yourself joined the band.
 Within a few months Gary Tyler and Treece left the band and Welshman Tweke Lewis, formerly of Man, became the new guitarist.
 They went into Pebble Beach studio in Worthing, and under the guidance of producer Tony Platt recorded 6 tracks including "Suicide jockey" and "Cannons of the Boogie Night" as well as "Styrofoam" and "Texas Chainsaw Massacre Boogie".
-These latter two tracks were released as the "double B-side" 4th single on the legendary Stiff Records label.
+These latter two tracks were released as the "double B-side" 4th single on the legendary pub rock proto punk early punk rock Stiff Records label.
 Tyla also produced Stiff's eighth single Plummet Airlines' "Silver Shirt" / "This Is The World".

 In April 1977, two further tracks from that session were released ("Cannons of the Boogie Night" and "Suicide Jockey") on Skydog Records.
-In 1977 the second Tyla Gang band were formed consisting of guitarist Bruce Irvine, bassist Brian "Kid" Turrington and drummer Mike Desmarais; Turrington and Desmarais having played together in The Winkies.
+In 1977 the second Tyla Gang band were formed consisting of guitarist Bruce Irvine, bassist Brian Turrington and drummer Mike Desmarais; Turrington and Desmarais having played together in The Winkies, including during their stint as a backing band for Brian Eno, and Turrington had also appeared on a number of Eno’s albums as a bassist and co-writing the widely covered track "Third Uncle".